blocklet/blocklet-site/developer/docs/pages/apis/blocklet-sdk/index.md

 ### client.getRoles()

-Get all roles of the team
+Get all roles of the app

 - _@return_ `{ code, roles }`